John Hulme (author)

-John Hulme (born 1969) is an American author of The Seems fantasy book series with Michael Wexler.
-Books in this series are held in over 800 libraries, according to WorldCat.
+John Hulme (born 1969) is an American author, screenwriter, and documentarian.
+He rose to prominence as a co-author of The Seems fantasy book series with Michael Wexler.

+Career

-He and Wexler edited an anthology of short stories, Voices of the Xiled, and created a National Public Radio radio series, "Vanishing Point", and Baked Potatoes: a Pot Smoker's Guide to Film and Video.
+John Hulme and collaborator Michael Wexler edited an anthology of short stories, Voices of the Xiled, created the National Public Radio radio series, "Vanishing Point", and wrote the comedic non-fiction book Baked Potatoes: a Pot Smoker's Guide to Film and Video.

+In 2005, as part of HBO’s America Undercover, Hulme directed Unknown Soldier: Searching For A Father, a documentary about his father who was killed in the Vietnam War and who he never met.

 A native of Highland Park, New Jersey, Hulme directed the 2017 documentary film Blood, Sweat & Tears: A Basketball Exorcism, which covers the story of the 1987 championship basketball game between Hulme's Highland Park High School and their rivals at New Brunswick High School.

-He also directed a documentary film, Unknown Soldier: Searching For A Father, about his father, who was killed in the Vietnam War and never met his son.
+His first feature length horror screenplay, Bagman, was produced by Paramount Pictures, and directed by Colm McCarthy.